-- Eat the right foods beforehand so that you don’t spend the entire lecture holding in your farts, or feeling fatigued, bloated, or crampy.
+- Eat the right foods beforehand so that you don’t spend the entire lecture feeling fatigued, bloated, or crampy.

 - Ask questions if you've missed something or need to fill in a gap in your knowledge.
-If you’re concerned about interrupting class, chat to your teacher afterwards.
+If you’re concerned about interrupting class, chat with your teacher afterward.